haacked/haacked.com/_posts/archived/2006-07-27-HappyBelatedBirthdayToUs.aspx.markdown

 ---
 layout: post
-title: "Happy Belated Birthday To Us!"
+title: Happy Belated Birthday To Us!
 date: 2006-07-27 -0800
 comments: true
 disqus_identifier: 14325
 categories: []
+redirect_from: "/archive/2006/07/26/HappyBelatedBirthdayToUs.aspx/"
 ---

 My [company’s](http://veloc-it.com/ "VelocIT") official 1 year birthday was yesterday, and we didn’t even notice.
 I guess it is a good thing that we are so busy that we fail to notice our own birthday passing us